nebuly-ai/nos/docs/en/docs/dynamic-gpu-partitioning/getting-started-mps.md

 metadata:
   name: mps-partitioning-example
 spec:
-  hostIPC: true
+  hostIPC: true # (2)
   securityContext:
-    runAsUser: 1000
+    runAsUser: 1000 # (3)
   containers:
     - name: sleepy
       image: "busybox:latest"
       command: ["sleep", "120"]
       resources:
         limits:
-          nvidia.com/gpu-10gb: 1
+          nvidia.com/gpu-10gb: 1 # (1)
 EOF
 ```

+1. Fraction of GPU with 10 GB of memory
+2. `hostIPC` must be set to true
+3. Containers must run as the same user as the MPS Server

 Pods requesting MPS resources must meet two requirements:

-1. `hostIPC=true` is required in order to allow the container to access the IPC namespace of the host
+1. `hostIPC` must be set to `true` in order to allow containers to access the IPC namespace of the host
-2. the containers must run as the same user as the user running the MPS server on the host, which is `1000` by default
+2. Containers must run as the same user as the user running the MPS server on the host, which is `1000` by default

 The two requirements above are due to how MPS works.
 Since it requires the clients and the server to share the same
 memory space, we need to allow the pods to access the host IPC namespace so that it can communicate with the MPS server